mdn/content/files/en-us/web/api/svgstyleelement/index.md

   - : Returns the {{domxref("CSSStyleSheet")}} object associated with the given element, or `null` if there is none.

 - {{domxref("SVGStyleElement.disabled")}}
-  - : A boolean value reflecting the HTML attribute representing whether or not the stylesheet is disabled (true) or not (false).
+  - : A boolean value indicating whether or not the associated stylesheet is disabled.

 ## Methods